Swift-AI/Swift-AI/README.md

 ## Installation
 Grab the files you need, drag them into your project.
 That was easy!

+>**Why don't we use CocoaPods/Carthage?**

+With Swift becoming open-source, we're waiting to see how these dependency managers will cooperate with other platforms.
+There are benefits and drawbacks to both, but for now it's quite easy to hand-pick the Swift AI classes you want to use.
+Plus, it saves space and compilation time!

 ## Compatibility
 Swift AI currently depends on Apple's [Accelerate](https://developer.apple.com/library/mac/documentation/Accelerate/Reference/AccelerateFWRef/) framework for vector/matrix calculations and digital signal processing.
 With Swift becoming open-source later this year, it remains to be seen if additional frameworks will be released as well.